yonkahlon/Zenject/README.md

 ## <a id="release-notes"></a>Release Notes

+2.8
+* Fixed to properly use explicit default parameter values in Constructor/PostInject methods.
+For eg: public Foo(int bar = 5) should consider bar to be optional and use 5 if not resolved.

+2.7
+* Bug fix to ensure global composition root always gets initialized before the scene composition root
+* Changed scene decorators to use LoadLevelAdditive instead of LoadLevel to allow more complex setups involving potentially several decorators within decorators

 2.6
 * Added new bind methods: ToResource, ToTransientPrefabResource, ToSinglePrefabResource
 * Added ability to have multiple sets of global installers